Skip to Content

 Every subscription has a cap_amount — the on-chain maximum the contract will allow per call.
 It is set by the customer when they subscribe and cannot be raised by the merchant — only the subscriber can change it, via the hosted upgrade flow (modifySubscription) or a standalone cap change.

 • charge enforces amount <= cap_amount per call.
-A cycle whose amount — or, for FIAT plans, the re-rated settlement-token amount — exceeds the cap reverts with ChargeAmountExceedsCap until the subscriber raises the cap.
+A charge whose amount exceeds the cap reverts with ChargeAmountExceedsCap until the subscriber raises the cap.

 • The cap is the subscriber’s security dial: a price increase past it reverts charges rather than silently pulling more.